21368 customer reviews

 Pacherenc du Vic Bilh

-Located in the Hautes-Pyrénées, the Gers, and the Pyrénées-Atlantiques, straddling two administrative regions (Aquitaine and Midi-Pyrénées), the Pacherenc du Vic-Bilh appellation area overlaps with that of Madiran and also falls within the Béarn appellation area.The Pacherenc du Vic-Bilh AOC was established by decree on July 10, 1948, and applies exclusively to white wines produced in this region.
+Located in the Hautes-Pyrénées, the Gers, and the Pyrénées-Atlantiques, between two administrative regions (Aquitaine and Midi-Pyrénées), the Pacherenc du Vic-Bilh appellation area overlaps with that of Madiran and also falls within the Béarn appellation area.The Pacherenc du Vic-Bilh AOC was established by decree on July 10, 1948, and applies exclusively to white wines produced in this region.

 The Pacherenc du Vic-Bilh appellation thus covers approximately 1,400 hectares north of Pau.